 The variety of grapes being grown determines which of two pruning methods to use.
 Grapes are either spur-pruned or cane-pruned.
 This is because different grape varieties produce fruit on different bud spurs.

 Cane pruning leaves only the trunk and two to four shoots from the previous year’s growth to be trained along support wires.
 New buds will emerge from these canes to produce leaves and fruit.
 ‘Thompson Seedless’ and ‘Concord’ are cane-pruned grapes.
 One cane-pruning method is called the Four Arm Kniffen method and the University of Maine offers an excellent how-to video here.

 Spur pruning leaves the bilateral cordons, or horizontal branches, permanently in place.
 In spring, new growth will emerge from this old wood.
 ‘Flame Seedless’, ‘Tokay’, and ‘Ribier’ are spur-pruned grapes.
 In either case, you will want to trim each cane to have no more than 14 spurs.
 Otherwise, all the plant’s energy will go into vegetative growth, rather than producing grapes.

-While most of a grape vine’s roots are in the top 3’ of soil, some of those roots can go down as much as 15’ deep!
+While most of a grapevine’s roots are in the top 3’ of soil, some of those roots can go down as much as 15’ deep!
 Grapes perform best when they are watered deeply and allowed to dry out between waterings.
 The amount of water needed depends on the type of soil, the depth of the roots, and the weather.
-At the peak of summer, grape wines may need 8-10 gallons of water per day, if a drip system is being used.
 On average, a deep watering every 2-3 weeks during summer is adequate.
 During cooler or wet weather, little or no water is needed.
 Once your vines have bloomed, it is important to water regularly.
 As fruit develops, erratic watering can lead to water-stress and cracked fruit.